 When harnessing its full capacity, the economy is at full employment.
 However, full employment does not mean unemployment equals zero.
 Instead, unemployment is at its natural rate.

 Unemployment will not equal zero, for example, due to structural or frictional problems.
-Moreover, economists define unemployment as those of working age and actively looking for work.
+Moreover, economists define unemployment as those of working age who are actively looking for work.
 Thus, individuals may not have found the right job when the central statistical agency calculates the unemployment rate.
-Or, they are not recruited because they do not have the competencies demanded by employers even though they are still actively looking for work.
+Or, they may not be recruited because they do not have the competencies demanded by employers even though they are still actively looking for work.

 When unemployment is at its natural rate, a further increase in aggregate output – so that real GDP exceeds potential GDP – only results in higher inflationary pressures.
 And this situation jeopardizes the economy’s stability.